 The insurer then runs underwriting and either accepts, accepts with extra premium or exclusions, or rejects.
 Revival restores the original sum assured and term if approved.

 Insurers generally allow revival within a window of 3 to 5 years from the first unpaid instalment.
 IRDAI guidance and product rules often define the revival period as up to five consecutive years for standard term products.
 That said, each insurer’s board approved underwriting policy controls the exact terms and conditions.
-Act quickly the longer you wait, the higher the chance of medical hurdles or rejection.
+Act quickly; the longer you wait, the higher the chance of medical hurdles or rejection.

 • Check policy status on the insurer portal or call customer support